ai4d-iasc/trixie/README.md

 ## Trixie Status

-The current status of Trixie is available on the [status page](https://ai4d-iasc.github.io/trixie/Trixie-Status/) - Scheduled maintenance July 7 - 9
+The current status of Trixie is available on the [status page](https://ai4d-iasc.github.io/trixie/Trixie-Status/)

 ## Issues